• Skip to primary navigation

 • Combine: Add the dry breadcrumbs, salt, pepper, a pinch of nutmeg, chopped parsley, and eggs and mix very well.

 Tip: Depending on the size of the eggs and the breadcrumbs, you might need to adjust the texture by adding more breadcrumbs.
-Check the images in the blog post to see how the mixture should look like.
+Check the images in the blog post to see what the mixture should look like.

 • Form lots of small balls and cook them in the slightly simmering broth for about 10-15 or until they float in the soup.
 You will need to add the noodles and the cooked beef during these 10-15 minutes.